mgbennet/TicTacToeSpace/readme.md

 # TicTacToeSpace

-This project started because nearly every book on AI mentions in the first 50 pages that tic tac toe is a dumb game for babies in part because its [game tree](https://en.wikipedia.org/wiki/Game_tree) (a sort of map of possible move sets branching from a board state) is piddling in comparison to games like chess, go, or even checkers.

-So I wanted to know how big that tree actually is.
-And it turns out that it sort of depends on how you calculate it.

-#### What the hell I'm trying to look at here

-I'm trying

-Each node on the game tree is a board state that can be achieved through legal play of the game.
-The root node an empty board.
-A node's branches are the board states that the current player's move can result in.

-The rules of tic tac toe imply several things about the tree.
-The game can only last a maximum of 9 moves, and steadily progresses towards either a win for either player, or a tie.
+A [game tree](https://en.wikipedia.org/wiki/Game_tree) can be a brute force method of creating game AI.
+A game tree graphs the connections between the game states that are possible to achieve through play.
+If you've ever played a game and though ahead a few turns, like "If I move to A, then my opponent can do X, Y, or Z, but she'll probably play Y, in which case I'll play B...", you've constructed a mental partial game tree.
+A complete game tree starts from the initial board state and includes every achievable board state.
+And once you have a complete game tree, you can "solve" a game by determining perfect play from any position.

+I was curious about the nature of tic-tac-toe's game tree, since nearly every book on AI mentions that it is trivial to solve in compraison to a real game like chess or go.
+And it's true, go has more permutations in the first three moves then tic-tac-toe does in the entire tree.
+But there are some lessons to be learned about calculating game trees, and I'd like to share them here.

+#### The naive approach
+Let's try to get an idea about the overall size of the tree before we simulate it.
+From the intial board state, player 1 (we'll say X goes first) has 9 possible moves.
+Each of these board states gives the second player 8 possible moves, for a total of 9 * 8 or 72 board states possible on turn two.
+Then each of those board states has 7 possible replies, for 9 * 8 * 7 = 504 possible states.
+Continuing this pattern, and ignoring branches ending early from a win, this means we will have 9 + 9 * 8 + 9 * 8 * 7 + ... + 9!, plus one more for the initial board state, for a total of 986410 nodes in our game tree.
+Even on 20 year old hardware that's not an unmanagable number of board states, but it is a fairly large tree.

+And even when we simulate out the game tree using the code in this repo and check for winners, the tree still has 549946 nodes.

 #### Total possible unique boards

-To start, let's see if we can approximate the game tree's size with some math.
-We can quickly calculate the total number of unique boards where each square in a 3 by 3 grid is either an X, an O, or empty.
-This is simply 3<sup>9</sup>, or 19683.
-However we can quickly realize that most of these board states will never be achieved in a game of tic tac toe, as they include boards with multiple three-in-a-row's, or where O has more spaces that X (which can't happen because X goes first).
+But wait a minute, let's do a little more math.
+We can quickly calculate the total number of unique boards where each square in a 3 by 3 grid is either an X, an O, or empty: 3<sup>9</sup>, or 19683.
+And this is another over estimate, since it will include board states that can never be achieved legally in a game, like boards with 6 or more X's or where O has more squares than X (which can't happen because X goes first).

-#### Failing with factorials
-Ok, so let's try some different math.
-On her first turn, X has 9 moves available to her.
-On the next, O has eight, and so on.
-On the 9th turn, it's 9 * 8 * 7 *... * 2 * 1, or 9!, is 362880.
-So the total number of nodes in the tree is 9 + 9 * 8 + 9 * 8 * 7 + ... + 9!, plus one more for the initial board state, for a total of 986410.
-Now this is many times the number of possible states we calculated in the previous step.

-Besides the issue of games ending early when someone wins, many of these board states are identical to others.
+#### Smarter structure

+So clearly we're repeating ourselves a lot with the naive method.
 For example:
 ```
 X - -      X - -      X - -
 - - -  =>  O - -  =>  O X -